Ludorg/rpg_docs/docs/dcc/dungeon-alphabet.md

 # The Dungeon Alphabet

-[The Dungeon Alphabet](https://goodman-games.com/UKStore/product/the-dungeon-alphabet-fifth-printing-print-pdf/) is a compilation of tables of various dungeon elements.
+[The Dungeon Alphabet](https://goodman-games.com/UKStore/product/the-dungeon-alphabet-fifth-printing-print-pdf/) is a compilation of tables with various dungeon elements.
 This book is written by Michael Curtis and edited by [Goodman Games](https://goodman-games.com), the creators of Dungeon Crawl Classics RPG.

+My idea (and maybe another soon tobe side project) is to have an online random generator for each of these tables and to provide translation in french.

 | Letter | Dungeon element |
 | ---- | ---- |